 Whether you’re embarking on a career as a sales agent, you’re established in real estate, or you’re trying to save money by selling your own home, it pays to know how to write a winning property description.

 With more people searching online for their dream home than ever before, it’s never been more important for your listing to stand out.
 Great photos are one thing, but it’s the words that really join everything up.
-With that in mind, here’re nine simple tips to write better property descriptions.
+With that in mind, here are simple tips to write better property descriptions.

 First things first, you need a title that’s captivating so your listing will instantly catch the eye.
 Avoid the long keyword stuffed style titles you find all over the world of online shopping, and opt instead for something that creates desirability, and projects a sense of luxury.
 Think of your title as the property’s first impression and you’ll soon get a clear idea of just how important it is to the conversion rate.